kahnwong/PHDComics-dl/README.md

 # PHDComics_crawler
-A basic Python script to extract PHD Comic comics url.
+A basic Python script to download PHD Comics.

 ----